Nature-based solutions are gaining traction around the world as a means of mitigating the threats of climate change.

 While there are various definitions of Nature-based solutions (NbS), they have many elements in common.
 Generally speaking, NbS are actions taken to restore, protect, and sustainably manage natural ecosystems to address the myriad challenges posed by climate change, including:

-Here are three examples of NbS currently underway:
+Three examples of Nature-based Solutions currently underway:

 In the Andean-Amazon slope in Ecuador, nearly 20 percent of the eastern tropical cloud forests have been lost over the past 20 years.
 N4J is supporting the efforts of Los Aliados who has partnered with Cloudforest Organics and local farmers to implement a sustainable cloud forest management program in the Cayambe Coca Ecological Reserve buffer area in Ecuador.